default search action

 Collabode: collaborative coding in the browser.
 65-68 - Gerald Bortis, André van der Hoek:

 Teambugs: a collaborative bug tracking tool.
-69-71 - Vibhu Saujanya Sharma, Vikrant S. Kaulgud:
+69-71 - Vibhu Saujanya Sharma

 Which bug should I fix: helping new developers onboard a new project.
 76-79 - Miryung Kim: